What is Colposcopy?

 Where will I be treated?

 The Colposcopy Department is located in the main Gynaecology Out-patient Department on the ground floor of Saint Mary’s Hospital.
-Appointments are also available at Wythenshawe Hospital.
+Colposcopy services previously provided at Trafford General hospital and Wythenshawe hospital are now all provided Saint Mary’s hospital on Oxford Road Manchester

 Monday – Friday, 9.00 am – 5.00 pm